The role of water conservation officers emerged as a result of concern for the vulnerability of wetland areas.

-Their expertise is called upon to assess the environmental impact on wildlife of proposed building, drainage and flood defence work.
+The expertise of water conservation officers is called upon to assess the environmental impact on wildlife of proposed building, drainage and flood defence work.

 Typical responsibilities of the job include: